Delias edela

 Delias edela is a butterfly in the family Pieridae.
 It was described by Hans Fruhstorfer in 1910.
 It is endemic to Obi Island, Indonesia.
 It is a very rare species.
 It is sometimes considered a subspecies of Delias poecilea.

-The wingspan is about 70–75 mm.
+Description

+Fruhstorfer in Seitz - edela subsp. nov.
+(54 d) from Obi. an island form which shows above a broad deep black apical area with 5 white oblong spots and very broad black border to the hindwing, at the distal margin of which are scattered 6 white dots.[male. female not known to Fruhstorfer]The wingspan is about 70–75 mm.

+Taxonomy

+edela is a member of the hyparete species group.